joeHillman/boilerplate/README.md

 A boilerplate that includes HTML5 BP, Grunt, and assemble IO for static sites.

 TODO:
-* Build and minify tasks setup.
-Still need to be tested.
-* Assemble will need to be updated with the new file name.
 * Setup clean tasks after build folder.
 * Document CSS styleguide setup.
 Move existing styleguide components to sample styleguide section.
 * Grunt shell could be helpful here.